 Dr. Baughman's table shows calculations of the approximate amount of 20 mg, 40 mg, and 80 mg from the van de Putte study that she asserts would be circulating in the body one week and two weeks after subcutaneous injection.
-Ex. $1006 \ \ 67$.
+Ex.
+1006 67.

 Likewise, Petitioner relies on Dr. Baughman's half-life analysis in arguing that that the "logical dosage choice for treating RA with subcutaneous biweekly injections of D2E7 would have been 40 mg."
 Pet.
-35. According to Petitioner, "a central principle of drug development is the desirability of administering the lowest effective drug dose."
-Id. at 35-36 (citing Ex.
+34. According to Petitioner, "a central principle of drug development is the desirability of administering the lowest effective drug dose."
+Id. at 34-35 (citing Ex.
 1006 ¶ 69 ("The goal is to treat the patient with as little drug as possible in order to reduce potential side effects, while at the same time attaining a therapeutic response.")).
 In that regard, Petitioner contends, and Dr. Baughman testifies, that, based on van de Putte's clinical data and the roughly reported half-life of D2E7, a person of ordinary skill in the art "would have recognized that 40 mg biweekly represented the lowest effective dose."
-Id. at 36; Ex.
+Id. at 35; Ex.
 1006 ¶ 69.

-As noted above, Dr. Baughman testifies that the amount of D2E7 circulating in the second week after administration of one subcutaneous dose of 40 mg D2E7 would still be enough to treat RA because it would be equivalent to or greater than the amount reached with the 20 mg weekly dose, which van de Putte found to be efficacious.
-Ex.
-1006 ¶ 68.
-Similarly, Dr. Baughman testifies that the ordinary artisan would have expected success in treating RA with the 40 mg biweekly dose because, "at the end of the second week after dosing 40 mg, the $C{min}^{[7]}$ would be greater than or similar to the C{min} at the end of the first week after dosing 20 mg."
-Ex.
-1006 ¶ 71.
+Dr. Baughman further testifies that the amount of D2E7 circulating in the second week after administration of one subcutaneous dose of 40 mg D2E7 would still be enough to treat RA because it would be equivalent to or greater than the amount reached with the 20 mg weekly dose, which van de Putte found to be efficacious.
+Ex. $1006 \, \P \, 68$ .
+Similarly, Dr. Baughman testifies that the ordinary artisan would have expected success in treating RA with the 40 mg biweekly dose because, "at the end of the second week after dosing 40 mg, the $C{min}^{[8]}$ would be greater than or similar to the $C{min}$ at the end of the first week after dosing 20 mg."
+Ex. $1006 \, \P \, 71$ .

 Patent Owner responds that Petitioner's and Dr. Baughman's analysis based on half-life is flawed because half-life alone does not provide sufficient information to develop a dosing regimen.
 Resp.
 44-48.
 In particular, Patent Owner contends that terminal half-life (what Kempeni discloses) does not impart information about: (1) drug concentrations in the blood or at the site of action, or how those concentrations correlate to safety and efficacy; (2) how long the drug remains in the body; or (3) how long the drug lasts at the site of action, all of which would have been important in developing a safe and efficacious dosing regimen.
-Id. at 44-46.
-Patent Owner further asserts that the ordinary artisan would have taken factors such as C{min} , C{max} , and AUC (area under the curve)8 into account when designing a dosing regimen, which Dr. Baughman did not do.
-Id. at 44-48 (citing Ex.
-2069 ¶¶ 107-13, 116-118).
-Additionally, Patent Owner notes that several FDA-approved monoclonal antibodies in the prior art were dosed more or less frequently than their terminal half-lives.
-Id. at 47; Ex.
-2069 ¶¶ 112-113.
+Id. at 44-48.